oracle-livelabs/developer/orcl-db-cicd-for-devs/lab2-changelogtables-changelogs/lab2-changelogtables-changelogs.md

-# (Optional) Lab 2: Get under the hood - understanding changelog tables & changelogs
+# (Optional) Lab 2: Look under the hood - understanding changelog tables & changelogs

 ## Introduction
 Welcome to Lab 2!
 Now that you’ve populated your MOVIESTREAM_DEV schema and it’s all ready for you to load your data and start developing, let’s learn a little bit more about some important Liquibase concepts.